 Google acquired Nest, known for its smart thermostat device, by paying US$3.2 billion in 2014.
 It later went on to become a standalone company – one among the many others owned by Google – in 2015 when the giant reorganized itself as Alphabet Inc. (NASDAQ: GOOGL)

-The product in question, Nest Secure, was announced in 2017 as a home security system which came with a motion sensor, a hub and a keypad for a security code.
+The product in question, Nest Secure, was announced in 2017 as a home security system that came with a motion sensor, a hub and a keypad for a security code.

 While laying out all the details about its product, the company conveniently ‘forgot’ to mention that the hub came with a built-in microphone!